abhinavkamboj02/Wine/README.md

-#Wine Quality Prediction
-It is a classification Problem
-Machine Learning algorithm used are Random Forest , k-nearest neighbors, Naive Bayes , Support vector Machine
+It is a classification Problem where the following Machine Learning algorithm used are Random Forest , k-nearest neighbors, Naive Bayes , Support vector Machine